-For the last decade, Global Energy Company Valero has been the principal sponsor of this flagship ceremony and to mark this, is also sponsoring a one-off prize.
-The Valero 10 Award will recognise the business or arts organisation judged to have had the most impact in transforming the landscape of partnership working in Wales during the past ten years and was won by The Aloud Charity for its outstanding work.
+Global Energy Company Valero has been the principal sponsor of this flagship ceremony for a decade and marked the milestone by sponsoring a one-off prize.
+The Valero 10 Award recognised the arts organisation judged to have had the most impact in transforming the landscape of partnership working in Wales during the past ten years and was won by The Aloud Charity for its outstanding work.
 The charity has sustained its activity across Wales through a wide range of partnerships with the private sector, transforming young lives through singing.

-Stephen Thornton, Valero’s Public Affairs Manager said: “It is a great pleasure for Valero to return as Principal Sponsor of these Awards.
+Stephen Thornton, Valero’s Public Affairs Manager said: “It is a great pleasure for Valero to sponsor these Awards.
 The Pembroke Refinery has been proud to work with A&B Cymru for the past decade and it’s fitting that we mark this with a special award which both celebrates collaboration between two sectors and recognises the astonishing contribution that A&B Cymru makes to the cultural health of Wales.”

-The award winners have been chosen by an independent panel of judges who have expertise in practical art forms, sponsorship and the aims of the private sector.
-The individuals who judged the business partnership categories are Denise Hicks, HR Director at Valero, Karen Hodge, Trustee of the Hodge Foundation, Bethan Sayed, AM and Chair of the National Assembly for Wales Culture Committee, Lynne Sheehy, CSR Manager at Legal & General, and Huw Thomas, BBC Cymru Wales’ Arts Correspondent and Denise Hicks, Director of Human Resources, Valero.
+The award winners were chosen by an independent panel of judges who have expertise in practical art forms, sponsorship and the aims of the private sector: Karen Hodge, Trustee of the Hodge Foundation, Chair of the National Assembly for Wales Culture Committee, Bethan Sayed AM, Lynne Sheehy, CSR Manager at Legal & General, Huw Thomas, BBC Cymru Wales’ Arts Correspondent and Denise Hicks, Director of Human Resources, Valero.

-The Adviser of the Year Award has been judged by two key supporters of A&B Cymru’s Professional Development Programmes, Roy Jones who has recently retired from ScottishPower but remains one of A&B Cymru’s North Wales Ambassadors and the recipient of the award in 2018, Joanne Taylor from MHA Broomfield Alexander.
+The Adviser of the Year Award was judged by two key supporters of A&B Cymru’s Professional Development Programmes, Roy Jones who has recently retired from ScottishPower and one of A&B Cymru’s North Wales Ambassadors and the recipient of the award in 2018, Joanne Taylor from Baldwins.